jona-sassenhagen/sassenhagen_blything_lieven_ambridge_collabra/README.md

 This documents the actual analysis for our Collabra paper.
 You can read and download it at: [www.collabra.org/articles/10.1525/collabra.87](https://www.collabra.org/articles/10.1525/collabra.87).

+In this paper, we discuss an experiment on brain data recorded while humans read sentences with syntactic errors and common vs. infrequent verbs.
+Analysing the brain data (EEG), we find different responses to errors for common vs. infrequent verbs.

+The Jupyter Notebook plus the epoch files are sufficient to reproduce the analyses in the paper.
+If you have Conda installed, the only dependency is [MNE-Python](https://github.com/mne-tools/mne-python).

 **Frequency Sensitivity of Neural Responses to English Verb Argument Structure Violations**

 ## Abstract